renepacchaux/gudeeds-responsive-mobile-app/README.md

 qualifies as the point of entry as a person who needs a thing.
 As a UX practitioner, I am concerned about efficiency and where time spent simply learning to use the app guides our priorities.
-We were building a context with which to hand off though accurately expressing the blueprints to the development team.
+We were building a context with which to hand off and accurately express the blueprints to the development team.

 **Business Analysis** It would be fun to have a ‘karma'-like score.
 Maybe for the backend - a dashboard, maybe.
 We set this aside because our